CRA Debt Forgiveness – CRA Requirement to Pay & Collections

 - It’s possible to reduce the amount of your tax debt both on the principal amount and interest charges so you only pay a portion of the full amount you owe.
 The reduction will depend on your current financial circumstances – your income, expenses and assets you own.

 - An immediate benefit is that a “stay of proceedings” is put into place after filing which stops all collection actions taken by the CRA collections agent.
 This means that once your trustee files the consumer proposal and notifies your creditors, which includes the CRA, the agency is legally required to stop garnisheeing wages, they cannot freeze your bank accounts, and they can no longer seize your assets or register a lien against your house.

-- You can include your other unsecured debts – not just tax debt – such as credit card debt, overdraft or line of credit, payday loans, certain student loans, other government debts, personal loans, and shortfalls on car loans and mortgage.
+- You can include your other unsecured debts – not just tax debt – such as credit card debt, overdraft or line of credit, payday loans, certain student loans, other government debts and personal loans.

 A consumer proposal can be filed with a Licensed Insolvency Trustee, who will make an offer to the Canada Revenue Agency and negotiate for a deal to repay what you can afford.